Democratic Army of Greece: Civil War

 The Provisional Government never achieved international recognition.
 During the first two years, from 1946 to the beginning of 1948, it managed to control large rural areas but no major town.
 At the same time, the Hellenic Army, advised by the British up to 1947 and afterwards by US military delegation led by General James Van Fleet, US Army, established the Greek government's position in the rest of the country as well as internationally.

 After the fatal blow in early 1948, when DSE's III Brigade numbering 20,000 men and women was completely wiped out, DSE lost support in southern Greece as well as the political and economic control of a huge area.
 That was the beginning of the end of the Greek Civil War.
 At the same time, the efforts of the HQ of DSE to capture and hold a major town in the North such as Konitsa or Florina led to catastrophic defeat of the partisan army, which never recovered.
 On the other hand, the DSE did manage to achieve some military victories in 1948 and early 1949, in the battles of Karpenisi, Naousa, and Karditsa.
 At the same time, DSE had a huge problem regarding reserves.
 Most of the men and women capable and willing to join its ranks were imprisoned or unable to reach areas controlled by DSE.

 One of the biggest battles of the three-year Greek Civil War took place in the Grammos mountains in 1948.
 The operation took place after the Hellenic Army had secured the Peloponnese, where it managed to defeat the DSE's III Division, numbering 20,000 fighters.
 In the battle of Grammos, forces of the Hellenic Army, with the codename Operation Koronis, deployed 70,000 troops, while the DSE had 12,000 fighters.
 The battle lasted from 16 June until 21 August 1948.
 On that day, DSE forces, after hard fight, retreated into Albanian territory and reformed towards Vitsi.
 The maneuver from Grammos to Vitsi is considered one of the most important tactical actions of DSE during the war, from a military point of view.

 Towards the end of August 1949, the Hellenic Army, under the leadership of Alexander Papagos, deployed 180,000 troops, and achieved the defeat of the DSE army of about 7,000 fighters on the Grammos-Vitsi front.

+Refugees

 After this defeat, the DSE fighters crossed the border into Albania and scattered to camps all over the newly founded Socialist Republics, with the main body of the fighters camped in Tashkent, the capital of Uzbekistan in the USSR.